 "Amber too is greatly in request for the imitation of the transparent precious stones, amethystos in particular for as already stated, it admits of being dyed of every colour"

-Photo Courtesy of Stan Celestian - Flickr
+Amethyst Crystals.
+Photo; Stan Celestian - Flickr

-In 1846 John Kitto published an encyclopaedia called "A Cyclopaedia of Biblical Literature" in which he talks about how the Ancient Egyptians counterfeited precious stones.
+In 1846 John Kitto published an encyclopaedia called "A Cyclopaedia of Biblical Literature" in which he talks about how Ancient Egyptians counterfeited precious stones.
 He writes that glass was known and made by these "ingenious people at a very early period."
-Glass ornaments were made about 1500 years BC and glass vases were used for holding wine as early as the Exodus.
-He says "such was the skill of the Egyptians in this manufacture that they successfully counterfeited the amethyst and many other precious stones."
+Glass ornaments were made about 1500 years B.C and glass vases were used for holding wine as early as the Exodus.
+He says "such was the skill of the Egyptians in this manufacture that they successfully counterfeited amethyst and many other precious stones."
 The following paragraph demonstrates how the use of the word amethyst in ancient writings did not just refer to the purple variety of quartz;

 "The transparent gems to which this name is applied are of a colour which seems composed of a strong blue and deep red and according as either of these prevails, exhibit different tinges of purple sometimes approaching to violet and sometimes declining even to a rose colour.
 From these differences of colour the ancients distinguished five species of amethyst, modern collections afford at least as many varieties but they are all comprehended under two species, the oriental amethyst and the occidental amethyst.
 These names, however are given to stones of essentially different natures which were no doubt, anciently confounded in the same manner.
 The oriental amethyst is very scarce and of great hardness, lustre and beauty.
 It is in fact a rare variety of the adamantine spar or corundum.
 Next to diamond it is the hardest substance known.
 To this species also belongs the sapphire, the most valuable of gems next to the diamond and of which the oriental amethyst is merely a violet variety.
 Like other sapphires it loses its colour in the fire.
 The more common or occidental amethyst is a variety of quartz or rock crystal and is found in various forms in many parts of the world as India, Siberia, Sweden, Germany, Spain and even in England very beautiful specimens of tolerable hardness have been discovered.
 This also loses its colour in the fire.
 Amethysts were much used by the ancients for rings and cameos and the reason given by Pliny, was because they were easily cut."

-In the Middle Ages it was believed to encourage celibacy and symbolise piety (dutiful devotion to God and observance of religious principles) hence was a favourite of the church.
+In the Middle Ages amethyst was believed to encourage celibacy and symbolise piety (dutiful devotion to God and observance of religious principles) hence was a favourite of the church.
 More recently it can be seen in the Royal Sceptre which is part of the British Crown Jewels.
 The sceptre is crafted entirely from gold and features a huge amethyst mounted below a diamond encrusted cross with an emerald in the centre.
 It also features the Cullinan I which is the world's largest clear cut diamond.

-Tales of Amethyst in Literature
+Inaccuracies in Literature